-The Department of Water is responsible for managing the state's water resources.
+The Department of Water and Environmental Regulation is responsible for managing the state's water resources.
 By issuing licences and permits under the Rights in Water and Irrigation Act 1914 (RIWI), the Department protects the state's water resources and promotes the sustainable and efficient use of water.
 RIWI licensing is active in all proclaimed areas and for all artesian groundwater wells throughout the state.

 While domestic water occupies most people's attention, the reality is that more than 80 per cent of the state's water is used for irrigated agriculture, mining, services, industry and parks.